bactroid/lunch-picker/README.md

 ## Features I want to add

-* Integration with Dynamo DB instead of stupid hard-coded shit.
 * Ability to add and remove lunch places.
 * Possibly a GitHub pages app to serve as an alternate interface.
 * Veto lists based on lunch attendees.